awsdocs/aws-codebuild-user-guide/doc_source/sample-bitbucket-pull-request.md

 ]
 ```

  To create a webhook filter that triggers a build for specified branches only, use the `pattern` parameter to specify a regular expression to filter branch names\.
-Using an example of two filter groups, a build is triggered when one or both are evaluate to true:
+Using an example of two filter groups, a build is triggered when one or both evaluate to true:
 + The first filter group specifies pull requests that are created or updated on branches with Git reference names that match the regular expression `^refs/heads/master$` and head references that match `^refs/heads/myBranch$`\.
-+ The second filter group specifies push requests on branches with Git reference names that match the regular expression `^refs/heads/myBranch$` and \.
++ The second filter group specifies push requests on branches with Git reference names that match the regular expression `^refs/heads/myBranch$`\.

 ```
 "filterGroups": [